Mabinogi

 W. J. Gruffydd whose studies of Y Mabinogi included a volume entitled Rhiannon in which he attempted to reconstruct what he perceived to be the original myth upon which the material in the First and Third branches of Y Mabinogi was based, though, he suggested, incompletely understood by the author or redactor of the tales.
 A synopsis of his argument for the development of Rhiannon from *Rigantona is on This Page->.

-More recent work by Catherine Mckenna on Rhiannon as a sovereignty goddess usefully discusses the tales in the context of what she sees as a Celtic sovereignty myth involving Rhiannon as the Goddess whom both Pwyll and later Manawydan must wed in order to legitimate their right to rule.
+Work by Catherine Mckenna on Rhiannon as a sovereignty goddess usefully discusses the tales in the context of what she sees as a Celtic sovereignty myth involving Rhiannon as the Goddess whom both Pwyll and later Manawydan must wed in order to legitimate their right to rule.
 Such a theme, she suggests, is entirely consistent with regarding the text as conveying “the growth to full and effective lordship over Dyfed of its protagonist, Pwyll, and as a mirror or exhortation for medieval Welsh princes”.
 This approach regards the author/redactor of the tale as being fully aware of the mythical significance of its origins and putting them to appropriate contemporary use.
-In a later article McKenna extended her analysis to Manawydan-> in the Third Branch.
+In a later article McKenna extended her analysis to Manawydan in the Third Branch.

 More easily available to the general reader is The Mabinogi and other Medieval Welsh Tales by Patrick Ford which has a useful introduction in which he asserts that if “the integrity of the text” is to be respected we should regard the mythological elements contained in that text as at least being available to the medieval redactor(s) rather than take the view of Matthew Arnold that they were “pillaging an antiquity of which they scarcely possessed the secret”.
 He also suggests that the Third Branch (Manawydan) “preserves the detritus of a myth wherein the Sea God mated with the Horse Goddess”.
 He does not think that this myth survived into the tale as a myth, but that “the mythic significance may well have been understood in a general way by an eleventh century audience”.
 Such an understanding is also implied by McKenna’s argument.